hande-qmc/hande/documentation/manual/tutorials/dmqmc.rst

 .. literalinclude:: calcs/dmqmc/heisenberg_dmqmc.lua

-and is largely analagous to that found in the :ref:`FCIQMC tutorial <fciqmc_tutorial>`.
+and is largely analogous to that found in the :ref:`FCIQMC tutorial <fciqmc_tutorial>`.
 We refer the reader to the discussion there and the manual for system specific input options.
 Note that ``init_pop`` here controls the population with which the density matrix at :math:`\tau=0` is sampled.
 Typically the shift is allowed to vary from the beginning of